 A drink before or after dinner is always a nice treat on Valentine's Day.
 There are some great places in New York with an atmosphere that will be sure to impress your special someone.

 Romantic bars are a hit for the date that appreciates an expertly-poured drink or unique cocktail creation.
-Try Hudson Library Bar if you'd enjoy a fireplace and a comfortable sofa with your date, or Flûte Bar & Lounge for an intimate spot with champagne.
+Try Flûte Bar & Lounge for an intimate spot with champagne or the Fleur Room, located on the 35th floor of the Moxy NYC Chelsea.
 At these classic NYC bars, you can show off your knowledge of Manhattan, whether at Bemelmans Bar in the Upper East Side experiencing nightly entertainment and a gold-leaf-covered ceiling or at Pete's Tavern, New York's longest continually operating bar where you can dine on Italian-American food.

 Note: Many of these venues offer special Valentine's Day cocktails or discounts, so check their websites or call in advance.

 Valentine’s Day is one of the most popular nights to eat out in NYC, so make your reservation ahead of time to avoid disappointment.
 Many restaurants have special menus for the holiday.
 Check the culinary offerings to make sure it's what you are looking for that evening.

 - Romantic Restaurants: Look no further for an exciting night with your loved one.
 These restaurants offer impeccable food, service, and atmosphere.
 One If By Land, Two If By Sea is frequently thought of as one of the world's best eateries for romance, featuring a baby grand piano, brick fireplaces, and a private garden.
 For a taste of Paris, head to Balthazar, a SoHo French brasserie with fresh seafood, bread, and pastries.